rambleraptor/api-linter/docs/rules/0127/resource-path-extraction.md

 ---
 rule:
   aep: 127
-  name: [core, '0127', resource-name-extraction]
+  name: [core, '0127', resource-path-extraction]
-  summary: HTTP annotations should extract full resource names into variables.
+  summary: HTTP annotations should extract full resource paths into variables.
-permalink: /127/resource-name-extraction
+permalink: /127/resource-path-extraction
 redirect_from:
-  - /0127/resource-name-extraction
+  - /0127/resource-path-extraction
 ---

 # HTTP URI case

-This rule enforces that HTTP annotations pull whole resource names into variables, and not just the ID components, as mandated in [AEP-127][].
+This rule enforces that HTTP annotations pull whole resource paths into variables, and not just the ID components, as mandated in [AEP-127][].

 ## Details